mprevot/ReviewNdepend/README.md

 #### Who am I

-I'm theoretical physicist, pure mathematician (graduate student, double major), and software engineer, essentially into research in foundations of mathematics, of artificial intelligence and artificial understanding.
+I'm graduate student, double major in theoretical physics and pure mathematics, and software engineer, essentially into research in foundations of mathematics, of artificial intelligence and artificial understanding.